Vyral/aimee-freeman-recruiting/_posts/2018-05-10-welcome-to-my-video-blog.md

 youtube_code:
 excerpt: >-
   Being on a team that facilitates individual growth and team building is so important in the real estate world.
-Learn why our team is just what you're looking for.
+Learn how we can do that with you.
 enclosure:
 pullquote:
 enclosure_type: video/mp4